 If you have a free app, you can make one of your in-app purchases free.
 We applied this strategy with some app developers, they made an in-app purchase go free and got covered for that.
 The only thing you have to know that this newly free in-app purchase should be non-consumable.
 This should be something that app store users can buy only once.
 For instance, a full free subscription isn’t an option, it’s better either to unlock something or remove an ad in such cases.

 It has been great talking to you.
-Thanks for great insights on download growth on the Apple App Store.
+Thanks for great insights on how to grow an app on the Apple App Store.

 If you want to try out mobile app marketing strategies that are working today go ahead and contact Appmasters.